Moduli Space Quantum Mechanics: Moduli space wave functions

 This ``geometric" potential originates from the non-flat geometry of the moduli space and acts as attracting the quantum particle towards the bulk of the moduli space.

 0.3cm We now describe the moduli space wave functions and the spectrum of the system.

 0.3cm {\underline {\bf Ground state:}}

 0.3cm The ground state has $n=0$ and hence the effective potential is absent.
 Then the wave function does not depend on $\theta$, and as in the one-dimensional case the wave functions are planes waves proportional to $\psi_0\sim t^{i\alpha}$.
 Furthermore, the ground state has momentum $\alpha_0=0$.
 This is analogous to the one-dimensional moduli space, $\phi$ and $\theta$ are undetermined for $\alpha_0=0$ and correspond to the flat directions of the moduli space.
-However note that the ground state energy is non-zero and is given by\footnote{The non-vanishing ground state energy $E_0$ holds in case of a purely bosonic theory.
-In case of supersymmetry one expects that the contribution from the fermions will result in a vanishing ground state energy.}
+Actually the ground state is simply given, in addition to the wave functions in eq.(\ref{ansatz1}), by the constant wave function $\psi_0={\rm const}$, which is also modular invariant (see next section) and has zero energy:

+The integral of $\psi_0^2$ over the moduli space ${\cal M}$ is just the volume of ${\cal M}$, so for the truncated moduli space ${\cal M}_\Lambda$ of finite volume the ground state is normalizable.

 0.3cm {\underline {\bf Excited states:}}

 0.3cm

 Next, consider the excited states.
 These are the eigenfunctions $\psi_{E}$ of the Laplacian with $\alpha,n\neq0$.
 Then there is also the effect from the non-vanishing geometric potential as given in Eq.~(\ref{effpot}).
 This potential has a minimum at the self-dual point $\phi=0$.
 So for the excited states the modulus $\phi$ will be stabilised near this point by quantum effects - see also the further discussion about the modular invariant wave function.
 Furthermore, the excited states have positive energy.